kexiZeroing/kexiZeroing.github.io/src/posts/basic-examples-of-langchain.md

 Embeddings are vector representations of text that computers can understand, analyze, and compare.

 > LangChain provides a framework to easily prototype LLM applications locally, and [Chroma](https://docs.trychroma.com) provides a vector store and embedding database that can run seamlessly during local development to power these applications.
 Check out an example: https://github.com/hwchase17/chroma-langchain
+>
+> [Faiss](https://github.com/facebookresearch/faiss) is a library for efficient similarity search and clustering of dense vectors.
+Both Chroma and FAISS are easy to work with locally.

 ```js
 // embeddings.ts